sergioRozenszajn/neo2cf/README.md

 # neo2cf

-This mta supports the creation of an html5 application that calls a Java backend via destination forwarding an OIDC token (IAS flow).
+This mta supports the creation of an html5 application that calls a Java backend via destination.
+The login OIDC token is forwarded to the backend application which validates it against the authentication server.

-Managed HTML5 Runtime (saas approuter) is used to run the solution.
-This saas approuter should support IAS login flow
+In this mta the Managed HTML5 Runtime (saas approuter) is used.

 Pre-requisites:
 1. Zone enabled subaccount
-2. Redirect/Logout URL configuration IAS administration console
+2. Redirect/Logout URL configuration in IAS administration console

 IAS Administration Console
 https://aybzbjlhs.accounts400.ondemand.com/admin/